Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Results and Discussion

 \subsubsection{Markerless, Real-Time \& Large-Scale Deformation Tracking}

 VBSeeThruP generically describes a class of soft robotic fingers/fingertips that involves a See-Thru-Network with in-finger vision as a design feature.
 The See-Through feature enables the in-finger vision to simultaneously capture visual features from the finger structure and the external environment.
 In this study, the See-Thru-Network is implemented using the Soft Polyhedral Network.
-However, researchers have a wide range of design choices to customize the soft interface as needed, as long as the resultant image contains sufficient details from both the finger structure and the external environment.
+However, researchers have a wide range of design choices to customize the soft interface as needed, provided the resultant image contains sufficient details from both the finger structure and the external environment.
 The resultant performance is determined by the level of detail when extracting the soft structure's deformation and the reusable information left to reconstruct the scene.

 Algorithmic development in video object segmentation is a well-researched field that enables convenient implementation of this capability for See-Thru-Networks with in-finger vision.
 The 30 Hz mask tracking implemented in this study is sufficiently high to enable real-time processing for robotics without adding to the computational burden of the robotic systems.
-Future research to allow a higher mask tracking bandwidth is preferred to increase the upper bound in collecting sensory feedback (towards 1 kHz) from in-finger vision, requiring higher-framerate miniature cameras and high-performance mask tracking algorithms for more challenging robotic applications.
-The quality of mask segmentation at this step generally determines the maximum performance one can expect from the VBSeeThruP architecture in multi-modal perception.
+Future research to enable higher mask-tracking bandwidth is preferred to increase the upper bound for collecting sensory feedback (towards 1 kHz) from in-finger vision, requiring higher-framerate miniature cameras and high-performance mask-tracking algorithms for more challenging robotic applications.
+The quality of mask segmentation at this step generally determines the maximum performance one can expect from the VBSeeThruP architecture in multimodal perception.
 The solution to this problem provides the foundation for implementing suitable robotic solutions to address the second and third research problems.